Siméon Denis Poisson: Biography

 In 1817, he married Nancy de Bardi and with her, he had four children.
 His father, whose early experiences had led him to hate aristocrats, bred him in the stern creed of the First Republic.
 Throughout the Revolution, the Empire, and the following restoration, Poisson was not interested in politics, concentrating instead on mathematics.
 He was appointed to the dignity of baron in 1825, but he neither took out the diploma nor used the title.
 In March 1818, he was elected a Fellow of the Royal Society, in 1822 a Foreign Honorary Member of the American Academy of Arts and Sciences, and in 1823 a foreign member of the Royal Swedish Academy of Sciences.
 The revolution of July 1830 threatened him with the loss of all his honours; but this disgrace to the government of Louis-Philippe was adroitly averted by François Jean Dominique Arago, who, while his "revocation" was being plotted by the council of ministers, procured him an invitation to dine at the Palais-Royal, where he was openly and effusively received by the citizen king, who "remembered" him.
 After this, of course, his degradation was impossible, and seven years later he was made a peer of France, not for political reasons, but as a representative of French science.

 As a teacher of mathematics Poisson is said to have been extraordinarily successful, as might have been expected from his early promise as a répétiteur at the École Polytechnique.
-As a scientific worker, his productivity has rarely if ever been equaled.
 Notwithstanding his many official duties, he found time to publish more than three hundred works, several of them extensive treatises, and many of them memoirs dealing with the most abstruse branches of pure mathematics, applied mathematics, mathematical physics, and rational mechanics.
 (Arago attributed to him the quote, "Life is good for only two things: doing mathematics and teaching it.")

 A list of Poisson's works, drawn up by himself, is given at the end of Arago's biography.
 All that is possible is a brief mention of the more important ones.
 It was in the application of mathematics to physics that his greatest services to science were performed.
 Perhaps the most original, and certainly the most permanent in their influence, were his memoirs on the theory of electricity and magnetism, which virtually created a new branch of mathematical physics.